Living with dementia

 Carers in Hertfordshire - Carers Support Hub Group

-This carers support group meets at Harpenden Cricket Club on the 3rd Thursday of each month from 11am to 12.30pm.
-The aim of the Group is to provide practical and emotional support to unpaid family or friend carers.
+This carers support group meets at Harpenden Trust Halls (130a Southdown Road, AL5 1PU) on the 3rd Thursday of each month from 11am to 12.30pm.
+The aim of the group is to provide practical and emotional support to unpaid family or friend carers.
 It’s run by a team of volunteers and is a chance for carers to take a break from their caring role, chat with other carers and share tips and information about local services that may be helpful.

 In addition, they signpost to other services run by Carers in Hertfordshire, and can refer carers to one of their Carer Support Advisors who are trained to offer advice and support.